kulture56/kulture56/README.md

 2) Data Visualization: Turning complex data into intuitive, easy-to-understand visuals.
 3) Data Science: From data wrangling to solving analytical problems.
 4) Machine Learning: Developing basic predictive models for actionable insights.
-5) Feel free to explore the repository and contribute!

 Feel free to explore and contribute!